gnosis/gnosisvpn-client/ONBOARDING.md

 3. Because of macOS security settings, you will see a message that says binary file “cannot be opened because the developer cannot be verified”.
    Click "Cancel" or "Done", then open System Settings → Privacy & Security, scroll down to Security, and find the blocked binary file.
 Click "Allow Anyway".

-4. In your terminal, run the command to start the binary file again.
-MacOS will prompt you one more time to confirm if you want to open it.
+4. In your terminal, run the command to start the binary file again. macOS will prompt you one more time to confirm if you want to open it.
 Click "Open" or "Open anyway".

 If you see immediate errors on startup it is most likely due to errors in your configuration settings.
 The binary file should tell you which setting parameter might be wrong.

-### 11. Update the newly created WireGuard tunnel and launch WireGuard [MacOS]
+### 11. Update the newly created WireGuard tunnel and launch WireGuard [macOS]

 In the WireGuard app, edit the tunnel you created.
 Leave existing content including the **PrvateKey** as is and paste this additional content as marked in the comments.